 Conclusion: The 2026 Verdict

 Are solar panels worth it in 2026?
-For most UK homeowners with suitable roofs and average consumption, yes—emphatically.
+For most UK homeowners with suitable roofs and average consumption, yes, emphatically.

-The convergence of high electricity prices (27.69p/kWh), record-low installation costs (£6,000-8,000 for 4kW), government support (0% VAT), and improved technology creates the most compelling solar ROI in UK history.
+High electricity prices (27.69p/kWh), competitive installation costs (£6,000-8,000 for 4kW), 0% VAT and better hardware all point the same way.
 Payback periods of 12-13 years deliver 9-10 years of near-free electricity worth £5,100-6,800 in total net savings, plus property value increases of £7,000-10,000.

 The question isn’t whether solar makes sense in 2026.
 It’s whether you can afford to keep paying 27.69p/kWh when you could be paying 3-5p/kWh instead.